fpachla/fpachla/README.md

 - 👋 Hi, I’m @fpachla
 - I learned by myself how to program in HTML, CSS and JavaScript.
-It will be fun when I get into a college.
+It will be fun when I get into college.

 PS: I'm brazilian.